Hashimoto’s Thyroiditis: Causes, Symptoms, and Solutions

 TPO and TG Antibodies For Hashimoto’s

 In addition to checking your thyroid hormone levels, it is very important that your doctor is testing for two main types of thyroid antibodies: thyroid peroxidase antibodies (TPOAb) and thyroglobulin antibodies (TgAb).
 TPOAb attack the enzymes that are responsible for synthesizing your thyroid hormones, whereas TgAb attack thyroglobulin, which is used by your thyroid to produce its thyroid hormones.
-In Hashimoto’s thyroiditis, both TPOAb and TgAb levels are elevated.
+In Hashimoto’s thyroiditis, you will typically see either TPOAb and TgAb levels are elevated and in some cases, both will be elevated.

 Checking for these antibodies is absolute for determining if you have Hashimoto’s disease, which is an autoimmune condition, or an underactive thyroid without autoimmunity present.
 This is important not only to understand your thyroid problems but for your overall health.
 Once you have one autoimmune condition, your chances are much higher to develop another.